hayesgr/PySDL2-Engine/README.md

 There is a proper game timer built in that does not use pysdl2s.
 The timer has microsecond time.
 Example use of it is in the demo for updating the ball movement.

+Note:
+I started this after being disappointed with pygames performance.
+That was about Dec.
+25th 2021 Most of the work on this was completed around Dec 29th, 2021

+A funny fact.
+I had about 5 hours total experience with python at the start of the first conversion.
+Most of the time since then was spent reading documentation, doing searches and so on.